What is lymphoedema and what causes it?

 - Stretch and move around as much as possible when travelling

-- Avoid sunburn and insect bites.
+- Avoid sunburn

-- Prevent dehydration by frequently drinking water.
+- Prevent dehydration by drinking water frequently.

 Avoiding excessive heat

-Extreme temperatures can cause swelling
+Extreme temperatures can cause swelling.

 - Try to avoid cuts, scratches, burns and insect bites and use antiseptic and antifungal creams when necessary.